MashaAndreieva/My-Portfolio/final-project-part-one.md

 Several factors contribute to the slower than anticipated rate of EV adoption in PA:

--	Affordability

-Despite the decreasing costs of electric vehicles, the purchase price of EVs still remains higher than other conventional vehicles.
+-	Despite the decreasing costs of electric vehicles, the purchase price of EVs still remains higher than other conventional vehicles.

--	Lack of proper charging infrastructure

-Potential buyers are reluctant to purchase EVs as they are aware of insufficient charging infrastructure.
+-	Potential buyers are reluctant to purchase EVs as they are aware of insufficient charging infrastructure.

--	Lack of Public Awareness about benefits brought by EVs
+-	There is a lack of Public Awareness about benefits brought by EVs.

-People simply might not be aware of the economic and environmental benefits of switching to EVs.

 My project aims to explore the differences in EV adoption rates and charging infrastructure development in rural and urban areas in PA.